awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 1. For **DB instance identifier**, enter a name for the read replica\.

 1. Choose your instance specifications\.
-We recommend that you use the same DB instance class and storage type as the source DB instance for the read replica\.
+We recommend that you use the same or larger DB instance class and storage type as the source DB instance for the read replica\.

 1. For **Multi\-AZ deployment**, choose **Yes** to create a standby of your replica in another Availability Zone for failover support for the replica\.
 **Note**